What Changed Everything

 • Healthcare industry training programs

-The "what changed everything" moment wasn't inspiration—it was desperation meeting execution.
+The "what changed everything" moment wasn't inspiration, or motivation, or hustle—it was desperation meeting execution.

-I gave myself one rule: Act on one idea within 48 hours, regardless of how imperfect the execution might be.
+I gave myself one rule: Act on one idea within 1-week, regardless of how imperfect the execution might be.

 Was it perfect?
 Absolutely not.